umtbrbr/spring-boot-postgresql-example/README.md

 ### 3. Create tables and insert data

 This experiment project is using Postgres for data model.
 There are two sql files under `src/main/resources` directory.
-Schema and tables can create with `create_table.sql` and initialize data can insert with `insert_data.sql` where the Docker is installed.
+Schema and tables can create with [create_table.sql](https://github.com/umtbrbr/spring-boot-postgresql-example/blob/master/src/main/resources/create_table.sql) and initialize data can insert with [insert_data.sql](https://github.com/umtbrbr/spring-boot-postgresql-example/blob/master/src/main/resources/insert_data.sql)

 ### 4. Test

 This app runs on 8888 port.
-The host address must be ip address of Docker where it is installed.